AboutJobs.com's Guide To Working Abroad

 What you'll need: visa, work permit

 Remember, a visa does not guarantee entry into the country.
 Before you can apply for a visa, your employer must receive approval for a work permit (employment authorization document).
-Detailed information on US work visas is available online at: http://travel.state.gov/visa/visa_1750.html.
+Detailed information on U.S. work visas is available online at: https://travel.state.gov/content/travel/en/us-visas.html.
 We also strongly suggest that you contact your local consulate or embassy for more information.

 |Canadian nationals||Embassy of the US in Canada